Melnykites: Arrival in Kyiv

 Ukrainian nationalists in Lviv in the summer of 1941.

 Back row: Mykhailo Mykhalevych (OUN(m)), Omelyan Koval (OUN(b)), and Yuriy Rusov.

 Front row: OUN(m) members Orest Chemerynskyi, (Note: Pen name Yaroslav Orshan.)
 Olena Teliha, and Ulas Samchuk.

 Despite a secret directive by OUN(b) leadership not to allow Melnykite leaders to reach Kyiv (which Melnykites referred to as a 'death sentence'), a group of OUN(m) members reached the city before the Banderites in the days following its capture by the Germans on 19 September 1941.
 That same day a Melnykite hoisted a yellow-and-blue flag, accompanied by a swastika flag from 13 October, to the top of St. Sophia's Cathedral, though a squabble ensued with Banderites as to what way up the flag should be.
 (Note: This was a debate at the time— these Melnykites were on the side of yellow on top.
 Such flags became commonplace in Kyiv and elsewhere, though they had reportedly vanished in Kyiv in early 1942 and elsewhere by the autumn of that year.
 The flag in question faded several months later.)
 Members of the Zhytomyr police led by OUN(m) activists arrived in the following days and made an important contribution to the formation of the auxiliary police in Kyiv.

-They were soon supplemented by expeditionary groups that included PUN members whereby a group led by Oleh Olzhych established the Ukrainian National Council (UNRada) (Note: A Ukrainian National Council had previously operated as a representative body under the Austro-Hungarian Empire and as a legislature under the West Ukrainian People's Republic.) on 5 October, intended to serve as the basis for a future Ukrainian state, and persuaded Mykola Velychkivsky, a local university instructor, to chair it.
+They were soon supplemented by expeditionary groups that included PUN members whereby a group led by Oleh Olzhych established the Ukrainian National Council (UNRada) (Note: Not to be confused with the Ukrainian National Council that had previously served as a representative body under the Austro-Hungarian Empire and as a legislature under the West Ukrainian People's Republic.) on 5 October, intended to serve as the basis for a future Ukrainian state, and persuaded Mykola Velychkivsky, a local university instructor, to chair it.
 Local historian Oleksander Ohloblyn agreed to become mayor of the collaborationalist Kyiv administration and was accepted by the Wehrmacht authorities, though the Germans replaced him on 1 November with his deputy, Volodymyr Bahaziy, who was a more enthusiastic sympathiser of the OUN(m) and funnelled money from the sale of Soviet equipment to the nationalist cause.
 (Note: Melnykites had previously overlooked Bahaziy, suspecting him of being a Soviet agent.)